The Heart of Valentine’s Day: History, Meaning and Cultural Significance

 The History of Valentine's Day

-Over the centuries, the celebration evolved, gaining prominence in medieval Europe when courtly love and poetic expressions flourished.
-By the 18th and 19th centuries, exchanging handwritten notes and tokens of affection became customary, laying the foundation for the Valentine’s traditions we know today.
+By the Middle Ages, Valentine’s Day became associated with courtly love and poetic expression across Europe.
+By the 18th and 19th centuries, handwritten notes, small gifts and tokens of affection became common, laying the groundwork for the traditions recognised today.

 Valentine’s Day Around the World